Q1. Why is recycling important?

 For plastics, we no longer refer to the number on the container.
 The numbers are resin codes used by the plastics industry to identify the type of chemical compounds used to make the container.
 Most plastic containers have a code but it doesn't mean the item is recyclable or can be manufactured into something new.

 To determine recyclability, we focus on the shape of the container instead of checking its number.
 Plastic bottles and jugs can be recycled if it has a neck or an opening narrower than the body.
 Learn more about recycling plastic bottles and plastic tubs.
-Other plastics like Styrofoam, plates and utensils, takeout containers and clamshells cannot be recycled curbside.
+Other plastics like Styrofoam, plates and utensils, and durable plastic like five-gallon pails cannot be recycled curbside.

 There is an abundance of plastic packaging in our society today and only about 9% of it can currently be recycled.
 This is due to limited markets for recycled plastic (most manufacturers do not produce packaging from recycled plastic) and the complexities of sorting the various kinds of plastic.
 If you put the wrong plastics in your curbside recycling, it will not be recycled.
 Instead, it will have to be sorted and landfilled, which increases the cost of recycling paid by your community, and ultimately, you.